-The truth is, coming up with a target profit margin is a highly personalized process that must account for your business’s various characteristics and operating costs.
-We’ll walk you through the process to help you find out what is a good profit margin or the average profit margin for your industry and location.
+However, coming up with a target profit margin is a highly personalized process that must account for your business’s various characteristics and operating costs.
+Let’s go through the process to determine what a good profit margin is and explore small business profit margins by industry.

 - Labor costs